QcDiablo/Corvus-Public/README.md

 - More admin commands
 - Rearrange the command permissions (with a new bot admin level)
 - Target members without pinging
+- Trying to implement AJAX, because AJAX is cool